-Lawyers are uniquely situated to craft the parameters of the client-business relationship, though many forgo the opportunity — or, at least, leave much to interpretation and chance.
+Lawyers are uniquely situated to craft the parameters of the attorney-client business relationship, though many forgo the opportunity — or, at least, leave much to interpretation and chance.
 Perhaps it’s just my perspective.
-In Massachusetts, the rules have only recently been amended to require written fee agreements in most cases; but even when an engagement agreement is in place, many rely on bare templates, or the simplest of documents, to memorialize what the attorney-client relationship means in particular cases.
+In Massachusetts, the rules have only recently been amended to require written fee agreements in most cases.
+Even when an engagement agreement is in place, many lawyers rely on bare templates, or the simplest of documents, to memorialize what the attorney-client relationship means.

-There are, I suppose, any number of reasons why more lawyers don’t take full advantage of the ability to define the attorney-client relationship — probably including some of the following culprits:
+There are any number of reasons why more lawyers don’t take full advantage of the ability to define the attorney-client relationship — probably including some of the following culprits:

 - It’s a pain to explain things to clients.

-- It means additional work to create a truly effective and integrated form, and to maintain that form with respect to changes to the practice.
+- It means additional work to create a truly effective and integrated form and to maintain that form.

 - Odds are, nothing bad will happen.